permaweb/ao-cookbook/src/guides/aos/editor.md

 - Markdown and Latex cell support
 - Share projects with anyone through ao processes
 - Tight integration with [ao package manager](https://apm.betteridea.dev)

+Read detailed information about the various features and integrations of the ide in the [documentation](https://docs.betteridea.dev).